 For those with a nursing degree who would like to gain more independence, becoming a DNP (Doctor of Nursing Practice) could be the most logical step to take.
 As a DNP, you can see patients independently and provide basic healthcare in an inpatient or outpatient setting.
 Like a PA, you will have physician backup as needed, but can often serve as the patient’s primary provider and manage conditions that are within your scope of care.
 DNPs can specialize in acute care, gerontology, emergency medicine, family health, neonatal, pediatrics, psychiatry, or women’s health.

-Another nursing specialty degree is the CRNA (Certified Nurse Anesthetist), which allows anesthesia practice, either in a hospital or an outpatient surgery center.
-CRNAs are in high demand in areas where there is a physician shortage and have a high degree of independence.
+Another nursing specialty degree is the CRNA (Certified Nurse Anesthetist), which allows anesthesia practice, either in a hospital or at an outpatient surgery center.
+CRNAs are in high demand in areas where there is a physician shortage, and have a high degree of independence.

 A Doctor of Podiatric Medicine (DPM) specializes in care of the feet and ankles.
 People often take their feet for granted, until they develop conditions that affect their mobility and wellbeing.
 Podiatrists often deal with chronic health conditions, including peripheral vascular disease and diabetes.
 Their schooling requires an in-depth understanding of foot and ankle anatomy and physiology.
 They perform basic foot surgeries (bunionectomies, ingrown nails, correction of hammer toes, and removal of osteophytes, corns, neuromas, and bone spurs).
 To treat more complex conditions and patients with severe illnesses, they often refer to or co-manage with an orthopedic surgeon.